Key takeaways

 There’s no magic supplement for weight loss, but some can support your goals.

-It’s important to check that a weight loss supplement is third-party tested and contains quality ingredients before you add one to your daily routine.
+Check that a weight loss supplement is third-party tested and has quality ingredients before adding one to your daily routine.

 Here's what we'll cover